Jedi: Ahsoka Tano

-Ahsoka Tano was a Togruta Jedi Padawan discovered on her homeworld of Shili by Jedi Master Plo Koon.
+Ahsoka Tano is a Togruta Jedi Padawan discovered on her homeworld of Shili by Jedi Master Plo Koon.
 Plo brought her to Coruscant to train as a Jedi.
 She eventually became the Padawan learner of Anakin Skywalker during the Clone Wars.
 Among many campaigns, Ahsoka found herself advising rebels on the planet Onderon, including Steela and Saw Gerrera, in their fight against the Confederacy.
 These rebels would eventually form part of the basis of the Alliance for the Restoration of the Republic, a relationship that would later prove beneficial to her.
-She was accused of bombing the hangar at the Jedi Temple on Coruscant before clearing her name with Anakin's help.
+She was accused of bombing the hangar at the Jedi Temple on Coruscant before Anakin cleared her name.
 However, the Jedi Council's response during the ordeal soured her faith in the Order, and she left the Order to forge her own path in the galaxy.
 She briefly returned in the service of the Republic during the final days of the Clone Wars, when she led part of the 501st Clone Legion in the siege of Mandalore to capture the Sith Lord Darth Maul, who attempted to warn her that Anakin would soon fall to the dark side.
 Shortly after capturing Maul, Ahsoka was betrayed by her clone troopers as part of Order 66, but she managed to escape alongside Clone Captain Rex (whose control chip she removed).
 Years later, Ahsoka served the nascent Rebel Alliance as the spymaster and head of its intelligence network, directing operations behind the codename Fulcrum.
 After the Galactic Civil War, she began searching for Ezra Bridger and Grand Admiral Thrawn, who had gone missing in the Unknown Regions.
 Ahsoka is one of the few Jedi to survive past the Imperial era and into the New Republic era.
+After the fall of the Empire, Ahsoka took on Sabine Wren as her apprentice.
 In Star Wars: Episode IX - The Rise of Skywalker, Ahsoka appears as only a voice alongside other past Jedi, empowering Rey to face a rejuvenated Darth Sidious.